course-details-portlet

 Course content

-This course is designed to give a general introduction into practice and methods in using dance and methods for health and therapeutic purposes.
-After completing the course, students are expected to be able to plan and tech dance in a heatlh related way for at least one type of population, for instance children, teenagers or grown up
+This course is designed to give a general introduction into the practice and methods of using dance for health and therapeutic purposes.
+After completing the course, students are expected to be able to plan and teach dance in a health related context for at least one type of demographic, for example children, youth or adults.

-The study course has two parts: Part one gives an introduction into methods and perspectives for human health.
-The second part will examine different methodological approaches for working with different populations, with an emphasis on children and the elderly.
-Both parts will consist of theory as well as practical tools for working with different health -challenges.
+The course has two parts.
+Part one gives an introduction into methods and perspectives on the significance of dance and movement for human health.
+The second part will examine different methodological approaches for working with different demographics, with an emphasis on children/youth and the elderly.
+Both parts will consist of theory as well as practical tools for working with different health challenges.
 The students will also be given an introduction into the history and methods of dance and movement therapy.

 Learning outcome

-• have fundamental knowledge of psychological, physical and health challenges typical for selected populations
+• Foundational knowledge of psychological, physical and health challenges typical for selected demographics.

-• have knowledge of different methods when working with movement and dance in health- sociocultural and societal perspectives
+• Knowledge of different methods when working with movement and dance within health- sociocultural and societal perspectives.

-• have knowledge of specific methods within the ´work of dance and movement therapy: Group therapy (for instance the Chase method, Living music/living dance method), individual work.
-Knowledge of some for instance how to use dance and movement for autistic children, for those with eating disorders, for those suffering from dementia)
+• Knowledge of specific approaches/methods within the work of dance and movement therapy: Group therapy (for instance the Chase method, Living music/living dance method), one-to-one work, and knowledge of some central methods for working with autistic children/youth, and those living with eating disorders, PTSD, and dementia)

 Skills

-• Skills in using fundamental psychologically sound dance and movement principles in a teaching and/or therapeutic situation.
+• Have skills in using fundamental psychologically sound dance and movement principles in a teaching and/or therapeutic situation.

-• Be able to evaluate your own teaching
+• Be able to evaluate one's own teaching.

-• Be able to plan and use appropriate dance and movement for a given population
+• Be able to plan and use appropriate dance and movement for a given demographic.

-• Create learning experiences that enhances feelings of mastering, creativity and positive experiences
+• Create learning experiences that enhance feelings of mastering, creativity and positive experiences.

 General competence

-• Be able to reflect and discuss different uses of dance and movement in a health perspective
+• Reflect and discuss different uses of dance and movement in a health context.

 Learning methods and activities

-2 Intensive study-weekends (Friday to Sunday).
-In addition.
-In addition 12 hours of digital teaching.
+Two intensive study weekends (Friday to Sunday), and 12 hours of digital teaching.

 Compulsory assignments